Giving up alcohol or drugs, or trying to control it, is a very personal journey. There are different ways you can successfully make a change.

 Support from friends and family

 It can be scary to tell friends and family what you are doing.
 It may mean admitting that you have a problem.
-You may worry about letting them down if you don’t succeed.
+You may worry about letting them down if you do not succeed.

 At the same time, friends and family can help and support you.